pyopensn.solver.DiscreteOrdinatesCurvilinearProblem

 Return psi as a list of NumPy arrays (float64), using zero-copy views into the underlying data.

-- GetScalarFieldFunctionList(self: pyopensn.solver.LBSProblem, only_scalar_flux: bool = True) list
+- GetScalarFluxFieldFunction(self: pyopensn.solver.LBSProblem, only_scalar_flux: bool = True) list

-Return field functions grouped by energy group and, optionally, by moment.
+Return scalar-flux or flux-moment field functions grouped by energy group.

 - Parameters: